Ultimate Fast Cars For Under $20k Guide

 With the used car market continually fluctuating in price, some of these cars may be slightly over budget.
 Still, we’ve seen each car pop up for sale under $20k recently, so patience will likely pay off when it comes to bagging yourself a bargain.

-So, with that said, it’s time to use the depreciation to your advantage and cop yourself a high-performance car with a reasonable price tag!
+So, with that said, it’s time to use the depreciation to your advantage and cop yourself one of the fastest used cars on the market with a reasonable price tag!

 Ford Mustang GT